JayaWinata/Bitcoin-Price-Prediction-MLFLOW/README.md

 ## Overview

 This project aims to predict Bitcoin prices using machine learning models and track experiments with MLflow.
 It leverages historical Bitcoin price data, preprocesses it, and trains a model to make future price predictions.
 The project is structured to ensure reproducibility and efficient tracking of model performance.
+It also serves as a demonstration of how to integrate and use MLflow for experiment tracking, model logging, and version control in a time series forecasting workflow.

 ---